hmrc/leak-detection/README.md

 Before the rule is signed off and the draft flag removed, it is recommended that the draft reports are cleared and at least one rescan of all repositories in draft mode is first performed.
 This will give an indication of the number of violations that will be identified across HMRC's github account.

-When a new or modified rule is introduced (i.e. the draft flag is removed), a rescan of all repositories in normal mode should also be performed on live.
+When a new or modified rule is introduced (i.e. the draft flag is removed), a rescan of all repositories in normal mode should also be performed on live but alerts should only be sent for the new rule (to avoid re-alerting teams to violations they are already aware of).

+This can be done by passing the ruleId of the new rule as a query param `?rule=:ruleId` to the rescan all endpoint e.g.:

+`/leak-detection/admin/rescan/all?mode=normal&rule=:ruleId`

 This will ensure that teams will be alerted to any violations of the rule and that the offending code will be visible within the MDTP catalogue.
 Without performing a rescan all, any violations within the existing codebase will not be identified until changes are pushed up to the repository - the main issue with this approach is that not all repositories are actively being worked on.

 ## Testing in a local environment